 Freezing, wet weather hit east Tennessee hard in early November.
 We hoped it was a cold snap, but it wasn’t.

 Ah, winter weather.
 The great delayer of builds.
 Heavy machinery won’t work in mud, and concrete won’t set in freezing weather.
 As night after cold, rainy night squashed our hope of finishing the foundation in 2017, we searched for other ways to push forward.

 One important step was to invite GC Doug and another crew member to the yellow rental dome.
 They know what pieces of a geodesic dome look like but hadn’t been inside an assembled one.

-Early on a November evening, Doug’s diesel pulled into the driveway, and he hopped out and put on his hardhat.
+Early on a November evening, Doug’s diesel rumbled up the driveway.
+He hopped out and put on his hardhat.
 You never see him without it.
 In retrospect, a hardhat is probably a good idea in the yellow rental dome, but that’s for another post about what not to do when building a dome, or any home.

 They spent an hour poring over features that are meaningful to people who build houses, like floor bracing and where walls meet, HVAC venting and the PEX homerun setup our landlord created.
 Then we gathered around the kitchen, like people do, and talked about our building timeline and takeoff.

 A takeoff is a construction budget.
 We jotted notes as Doug ticked off each feature of the build, with supply quantities and pricing.
 Miraculously, he ended up near the final number we’d estimated with our own homegrown takeoff.
 This was luck.
 Where we completely missed some items (like rebar), we’d over-estimated on others.

 Seeing the project on a semi-official list by a professional made it feel like our dome was out there somewhere, like it will actually happen.
 It was nice.